 bootstrap();

-With this option, the application can either run on the fixed port of 3000 or any dynamic port specified in a .env file.
+With this option, the application can run on either the fixed port of 3000 or any dynamic port specified in a .env file.

 Creating a Procfile